mist64/anatomy-4040/README.md

 The [resulting HTML](html/anatomy-4040.html) was checked into this repository and cleaned up.

-The converter was written by Michael Steil, <mist64@mac.com>.
+Conversion and cleanups by Michael Steil, <mist64@mac.com>.